DevOps Master Program

 Obtain information about the system, and control processes running on it.

-Control and monitor network services and system daemons using system
+Control and monitor network services and system daemons using systemd

 Access and provide access to the command line on remote systems securely using OpenSSH